BSidesROC/BSidesROC.github.io/cfp.md

 **Subjects**: Anything technical in nature that you think our attendees would like to learn.
 See the above list for some ideas.

-**Pricing**: It's up to you the cost structure for your class.
-BSidesROC would appreciate a small amount to cover our effort to setup the event, handle tickets, and keep the event going for years to come, but the main goal is to provide quality training to our attendees.
-Our past trainings have ranged from $500 or less with a median being
-$25/person.
+**Pricing**: The cost structure for your class is up to you.
 We're happy to charge whatever you think is reasonable for your time.
- We recommend that you do not provide the class for free because in our experience, many people will sign up for the free class and only half will attend.
-This makes the BSidesROC organizers lives more difficult.
-If you are set on not receiving any money, consider donating it directly to a worthy cause such as the EFF or maybe your favorite local B-Sides conference. :)
+We suggest that you keep in mind the number of attendees who are students, though, and try to keep ticket costs relatively low.
+Our past trainings have been $500 or less, with a median of about $25-50/person.
+BSidesROC asks for 15% of ticket sales to cover our efforts in managing the event.
+And if you want to run a class for free, we will charge (and keep) $20 per student simply to minimize no-shows.

 #### Who Is The Audience?